ATREE at Agasthyamalai

-Now with nearly two decades of presence in the area, research in the Agasthyamalai region evolved from a largely academic pursuit in the early days to more conservation and management driven in recent times which entails a very inter-disciplinary approach spanning across several fields including social sciences.
-We hope all this would help understand the landscape better and become a model for research and conservation in and around protected areas.
+ATREE’s work in the Agasthyamalai region evolved from a largely academic engagement in the early 90s to more conservation and management driven in recent times.
+This entails a very interdisciplinary approach spanning several fields of knowledge.
+We hope this would help us understand the landscape better and become a model for research and conservation in and around protected areas.

-Currently the entire research and conservation program in Agasthyamalai, KMTR in particular, is being coordinated by the Agasthyamalai Community based Conservation Centre (ACCC), housed in a rented accommodation at Singampatti village near Kallidaikurichi, in Tirunelveli Dist.
+Currently, the entire research and conservation program in Agasthyamalai is being coordinated by the Agasthyamalai Community based Conservation Centre (ACCC), near Kallidaikurichi, in Tirunelveli Dist, TN.

 The present information on bioresources is mostly qualitative and not easily accessible for those who manage and use these resources.
-As a sub-set of a larger multi-institutional collaborative project to quantify and map plant bioresources in the Western Ghats, ATREE was involved in sampling along the eastern slopes of southern Western Ghats.
+As a sub-set of a larger multi-institutional collaborative project to ATREE was involved in sampling along the eastern slopes of southern Western Ghats.

 The 270 and more villages surrounding KMTR were dependent on the forests for fuelwood and grazing.
 We have a monthly monitoring programme on fuelwood use and grazing pressure on forests by Singampatti and surrounding villages using the footpath method.
 Fuelwood use from forests appears to have decreased in the last 7 years of monitoring.
 Grazing inside the forest does persist but at a much lower level than before.